Love, Lies and Murder

 Love, Lies and Murder is a 1991 American miniseries starring Clancy Brown, Sheryl Lee, Moira Kelly, Tom Bower, John Ashton, and Cynthia Nixon.
 It is based on the 1985 murder of Linda Bailey Brown and Ann Rule's book If You Really Loved Me.
-The miniseries is four hours long and aired on NBC in two parts, the first on February 17, 1991 and the second on February 18, 1991.
-Lifetime airs the miniseries.
+The miniseries is four hours long and aired on NBC in two parts, the first on February 17, 1991, and the second on February 18, 1991.

 Plot

 In 1985, Cinnamon Brown kills her stepmother by shooting her.
-Although she confessed to the crime, the lack of motive propels investigators to delve deeper into the case, and discover that there is far more to it than originally thought.
+Although she confessed to the crime, the lack of motive propels investigators to delve deeper into the case, and they discover that there is far more to it than originally thought.